cloudflare/stpyv8/docs/source/api/context.rst

 .. note::

-   To ensure the context could be enter/leave at the right time, we suggest to use the **with** statement (Python 2.5 or later).
+   To ensure the context is entered/left correctly, use the **with** statement

     .. testcode::